Additive Summer School (Certificate Program) 2026

 Titles and Bios

-Keynote: PBF-LB of Mg alloys for degradable implants
+Keynote: Additive manufacturing of Mg alloys for degradable implants

 Prof. Dr. Cecilia Persson, Department of Materials Science and Engineering Uppsala University, Sweden